JaKyah Beatty

 DISCIPLINE: Master’s in Public Administration and International Relations

 Andrew Gasparini is pursuing a dual Master’s degree in Public Administration and International Relations at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-He recently earned a Bachelor’s degree in History and Political Science from Clemson University, where he served as the editor-in-chief of The Pendulum (Clemson’s international affairs magazine) and founded the Clemson Diplomacy Club.
+He is currently interning in the Office of the U.S. Trade Representative, and he has recently completed an internship with the Millennium Challenge Corporation in the Department of Policy and Evaluation.
+He has a Bachelor’s degree in History and Political Science from Clemson University, where he served as the editor-in-chief of The Pendulum (Clemson’s international affairs magazine) and founded the Clemson Diplomacy Club.
 While at Clemson, Andrew studied post-conflict, post-communist societies in Belgrade, Serbia during his freshman year and returned the following summer to intern at The Workshop, an educational NGO for refugees.
 Following graduation from Clemson University, Andrew returned to his hometown of Kennesaw, GA, where he worked as the Assistant to the City Manager.
 He also established the Kennesaw Sister Cities Commission, served on the World Affairs Council of Atlanta’s Young Leaders Executive Board, and participated in both the Global Ties US Emerging Leaders Program and the US Global Leadership Coalition Next Gen Global Leaders Network.